Configure document collaboration with OneDrive for Business and Exchange 2016 on-premises

 After configuring your environment with the instructions below, Outlook on the web attachment dialogs will look similar to this:

-Users in your organization with on-premises mailboxes and who have a OneDrive for Business account in Office 365 are eligible to use the modern attachment method, which would allow them to share a document stored in OneDrive for Business with multiple recipients.
+Users in your organization with on-premises mailboxes and who have a OneDrive for Business account in Microsoft 365 or Office 365 are eligible to use the modern attachment method, which would allow them to share a document stored in OneDrive for Business with multiple recipients.
 The location of the recipients (online versus on-premises) won't matter.

 Learn more about hybrid deployments at Exchange Server Hybrid Deployments.